NCI-ITEB/tumor_epidemiology_approaches/sessions/session_1/practical.md

 <code>cp -r /data/classes/DCEG_Somatic_Workshop/Practical_session_1/* .</code>{% include code-header.html %}

-The option <code>-r</code> means copy directories recursively.
+The option <code>-r</code> means copy directories recursively (i.e. including all the contents in sub-directories).
 If we omit this option, all the folders in this directory will be skipped.

 The last two characters in the code above are special characters with specific meanings.
 The <code>*</code> in the code above is called a 'wildcard' and can be interpreted as 'anything'.
-So with this code we're copying all files in <code>/data/classes/DCEG_Somatic_Workshop/</code> matching the pattern 'anything', or in other words all files.
+In words, we're instructing the computer to copy all files in <code>/data/classes/DCEG_Somatic_Workshop/</code> matching the pattern 'anything', or in other words all files.

 The <code>.</code> in the code means 'the current working directory', and is where we're copying the files to.

-**4\.b** Alternatively, you can download the data from GitHub.
+**4b\.** Alternatively, you can download the data from GitHub.

 Let’s first look up the link from GitHub.
 Open the website in web browser: **TODO:Add github link**